WARNING: Reminder about fake invoices

 Be vigilant, careful and thorough.
 All fees that should be paid the UK IPO are clearly stated on their website.
 These would not change from person to person.

-If you are worried you have become a victim to this, contact Jayne at The Trademarkroom who can take you through the process one step at a time.
+If you are worried you have become a victim to this, contact The Trademarkroom team who can take you through the process one step at a time.

 By Ellis Sweetenham